PhilipCastiglione/learning-machines/search/README.md

 SOFTWARE.

 ## TODO
-1. add search depth stat to dfs and variants?
+1. add search depth stat to results in dfs and variants?
-1. add number of runs to ids and ida star
+1. add number of runs stat to results ids and ida star
 1. Documentation for driver
-1. Greedy Best-First Search (`gbfs.py`)
 1. A\*/A-Star (`astar.py`)
 1. IDA\*/IDA-Star (`idastar.py`)
 1. Dijkstra's Algorithm (`dijkstra.py`)